 How long does a homemade quiche last?

-A Quiche should always be kept in the fridge.
+A Quiche should always be kept in the fridge, covered with plastic wrap or foil.
 When stored properly, it will last for 2 to 3 days.

 Although it will see be fine to eat after that, the crust will start to become soggy, so it is always better to eat it quickly.